Hoyle Casino

-Hoyle Casino is a virtual casino video game series, developed and published originally by Sierra Entertainment and since 2005 by Encore, Inc. It is a spin-off of Sierra's Hoyle's Official Book of Games series.
+Hoyle Casino is a virtual casino video game series released from 1996 to 2016 as a spin-off of the Hoyle's Official Book of Games series developed and published by Sierra Entertainment.
+After 2005, publication of the series moved to Encore, Inc.

 Set in a virtual Las Vegas casino, players create profiles and are given a set amount of virtual money.
 A player can then visit any part of the virtual casino and wager their virtual money as they could in a real casino.
-Hoyle Casino Empire is different from other games in the series as it is a business simulation game.
+A related business simulation game called Hoyle Casino Empire was released in 2002.